When I arrived in San Francisco…

 On the phone, M. had told me to not get stuck in my original idea, but I did not want to listen to that, at the time, but it turned out to be a very good advice, especially in combination with that she was not there, which forced me out in the wild, so to speak.

 It was such a difference to Sweden, where everything was so very secretive.
-In San Francisco so many people were involved, and I eventually learned that many of the volunteers, and sometimes staff were HIV – positive themselves, and that there were situations when a nurse would come to an AIDS Ward and realise that he or she knew every patient on that Ward, and didn´t know where to start.
+In San Francisco so many people were involved, and I eventually learned that many of the volunteers, and sometimes staff were HIV – positive themselves, and that there were situations when a nurse would come to an AIDS Ward and realize that he or she knew every patient on that Ward, and didn´t know where to start.

 It is still very secretive in Sweden.
 Had all these often young people died of cancer or in car accidents, and not by HIV/AIDS or suicides related to it, we would have heard about them.
 But they just disappeared.
 The book I have written is called There are few who talk about them.